 Increasingly, good SEO became all about producing and maintaining valuable, well structured content.
-While there are certainly white hat tactics (PDF) the SEO specialists can strategize around, the best foundation is useful, unique content that both humans and machines can easily digest.
+You can access the SEOToolsCentre paraphraser here.
+While there are certainly white hat tactics (PDF) the best seo UK specialists can strategize around, the best foundation is useful, unique content that both humans and machines can easily digest.

 UX Booth columnist Jess Hutton has more to say on the white hat tactics.
 At Confab Central this year, she’s giving a talk called “Keywords and context: How SEO can make content more human,” which touches on a more specific element of this discussion.

 Jess will be discussing how keyword research is a powerful secret weapon for content strategists and creators, allowing them to produce more effective, relatable content.
 By researching and understanding how users (or potential users) are talking about the products they’re using, designers and writers can build a strategy around anticipating and answering their questions through content.

 So, even though content strategy and UX have had a tumultuous relationship with SEO over the years, it’s this research that brings them together.
 Here’s what she wants her attendees to walk away with:

 - An understanding of the psychology behind user-centered keyword research

 - Concrete ways to build context around your brand and offerings

 - Tricks to find the actual words people are saying about your product